d-uzlov/k8s-homelab/snippets/kubeadm.md

 Apparently, you need version `248` or newer.
 I didn't test to find out real minimum version.

+Results in this documentations were obtained using version `249.11` in `Ubuntu 22.04.1`.

 References:
 - https://github.com/systemd/systemd/issues/949
 - https://github.com/systemd/systemd/pull/18316